M66B/FairEmail/FAQ.md

 **(113) How does biometric authentication work?**

 If your device has a biometric sensor, for example a fingerprint sensor, you can enable/disable biometric authentication in the navigation (hamburger) menu of the setup screen.
-When enabled FairEmail will require biometric authentication after a period of inactivity or after the screen has been turned off while FairEmail was visible.
+When enabled FairEmail will require biometric authentication after a period of inactivity or after the screen has been turned off while FairEmail was running.
 Activity is navigation within FairEmail, for example opening a conversation thread.
 When biometric authentication is enabled only a summary notification with the number of new messages will be shown, so all message content is hidden.